palpen/grades_sum_stats/README.md

 ### Description

-A Stata program that calculates various summary statistics of the class grades and also creates a histogram for each test question.
+A Stata program that calculates various summary statistics and creates histograms for grades of each test question.

 ### Required Package